IBM-Cloud/docs/services/IoT/cloudant_connector.md

 {: #design_docs}

 New design documents are contained in the configuration database, and are copied to every database created.
 The configuration database name is `Iotp_<orgid>_<choice>_configuration
-` using the same parameters are the database names above.
+` using the same parameters as the database names described in step 3b in the Before you begin section.

 The default design documents contained withing the {{site.data.keyword.iot_short_notm}} implement queries available in the current historian, apart from the summarize function.